egekaplan/Catculator/README.md

 # Catculator

 iOs-like calculator with sound effects.
-Includes a furry friend with sleep deprivation.
+Includes a furry friend with sleep deprivation
 <br />-a catastrophe-
 <br />